jdbctemplatemapper/jdbctemplatemapper/readme.md

 # JdbcTemplateMapper #

 Spring's JdbcTemplate provides data access using JDBC/SQL.
-It is a better option for complex enterprise applications than an ORM (ORM magic/nuances get in the way for large and complex applications).
-Even though JdbcTemplate abstracts away a lot of the boiler plate code needed by JDBC, it still remains verbose.
+It is a better option for complex enterprise applications than an ORM (ORM magic/nuances get in the way for large/complex applications).
+Even though JdbcTemplate abstracts away a lot of the JDBC boiler plate code, it still is verbose.

 JdbcTemplateMapper makes CRUD with JdbcTemplate simpler.
-Use it for one line CRUD operations and for the other query stuff use JdbcTemplate as you normally would.
+Use it for one line CRUD operations and for the other database access use JdbcTemplate as you normally would.

 **Features:**

   1. One liners for CRUD.
 To keep the library as simple possible it only has 2 annotations.
-  2. Can be configured for  (Not required):
+  2. Can be configured for  (optional):
       * auto assign created on, updated on.
       * auto assign created by, updated by using an implementation of IRecordOperatorResolver.
       * optimistic locking functionality for updates by configuring a version property.